This article will throw light on the concept of psychological identity, how it’s related to ego, and the causes of an

 Since our goal is to maintain our self-worth and prevent it from being too fragile, the only logical solution is to identify with relatively permanent things.

 When you identify with your knowledge, skills, and personality, these identities will remain with you till the day you die.
-You can’t lose these things in a fire, accident or a divorce.
+You can’t lose these things in a fire, accident, or divorce.